• Skip to primary navigation

 This makes it easier to spread and also easier to mix into recipes.

-It blends seamlessly without weighing down dishes.
+It blends smoothly without weighing down dishes.

 Finally, fewer calories per serving is another plus of whipped butter.